squalrus/squalrus/README.md

 - Make sure to make room for personal time.
 It is easy to forget to take time off for yourself.
 It's important to take time away from work and go offline.
 Don't worry, there will be plenty to do when you return.

 - Every meeting needs a Purpose and Objective -- why are we here and what do we need to get out of the meeting.
-Feel free to decline meetings that do not have a Purpose and Objective.
+Feel free to decline meetings that do not have a Purpose or Objective.
 Also trying out a document for every meeting, ideally pre-filled and providing space in the meeting to read it.

 - Avoid same day meetings.
 They can disrupt an already planned out day and do not leave a lot of time to prepare.